AlaaMezian/Strategy-Technique-Spring/README.md

 this repository containt an example on how to use strategy in a dynamic way ,where a user can  provide some info in the request that will make the application choose/provide a service implementation in run time  based on what the user want and provided in the request

-this example demonstrate how we can make a good use of some hidden spring boot framework features and the pwoer of spring boot framework ,
+this example demonstrate how we can make a good use of some hidden spring boot framework features and the power of spring boot framework ,

 we have language service as the following :